makerdao/auction-keeper/README.md

 #### Dai
 All auction contracts exclusively interact with Dai (for all auctions) in the `Vat`.  `--vat-dai-target` may be set to the amount you wish to maintain, or `all` to join your account's entire token balance.
 Rebalances do not account for Dai moved from the `Vat` to an auction contract for an active bid.
-There are three places where Dai is or can be rebalanced, all using `--vat-dai-target`:
+Dai is rebalanced per `--vat-dai-target` when:
-- Upon keeper startup
+- The keeper starts up
-- Periodically, if `--rebalance-interval` is set (see _Rebalancing_ section below)
+- `Vat` balance is insufficient to place a bid
-- When when an auction is dealt
+- An auction is dealt

+To avoid transaction spamming, small "dusty" Dai balances will be ignored (until the keeper exits, if so configured).
-By default, all Dai in your `eth-from` account is exited from the `Vat` and added to your token balance when the keeper is shut down.
+By default, all Dai in your `eth-from` account is exited from the `Vat` and added to your token balance when the keeper is terminated normally.
 This feature may be disabled using `--keep-dai-in-vat-on-exit`.

 #### Collateral (flip auctions)
-`--return-gem-behavior` offers a few options for exiting won collateral to a token balance:
-- `ONEXIT` - (default) collateral is returned when the keeper exits normally
-- `ONREBALANCE` - collateral balances are withdrawn upon periodic rebalances (discussed below)
-- `NONE` - the keeper doesn't return collateral (user is responsible for withdrawing from `Vat` manually)

-#### Rebalancing
-Dai can be periodically joined or exited  by setting `--rebalance-interval` to the number of seconds between balance checks.
-To avoid transaction spamming, small "dusty" Dai balances will be ignored (until the keeper exits, if so configured).
-Collateral is exited at this interval if `--return-gem-behavior` is set to `ONREBALANCE`.
+Won collateral is periodically exited by setting `--return-gem-interval` to the number of seconds between balance checks.
+Collateral is exited from the `Vat` when the keeper is terminated normally unless `--keep-gem-in-vat-on-exit` is specified.

 #### Other tools
 Alternatively, [mcd-cli](https://github.com/makerdao/mcd-cli) can be used to manually manage `Vat` balances.